Simple Build System for Native Languages

 Cross compilation does currently not work if you have zig files as zig doesn't support libc when cross compiling at the moment.

-scripts/mingw_package.py to automatically copy dynamic library dependencies of your executable to the same directory as the executable, so the library can be found when running the executable on windows; this also allows you to bundle your application and distribute it without external dependencies.
+You can run `scripts/mingw_package.py` to automatically copy dynamic library dependencies of your executable to the same directory as the executable, so the library can be found when running the executable on windows; this also allows you to bundle your application and distribute it without external dependencies.
 To run `scripts/mingw_package.py` you need to install pefile python library `sudo pip install pefile`.

-Manual cross compilation can be done by replacing c, c++ compilers and static library archiver (ar) using the environment variable CC, CXX and AR.
+Manual cross compilation can be done by replacing c, c++ compilers and linker (ar) using the environment variable CC, CXX and AR.